dsc-courses/dsc10-2024-fa/resources.md

 ### Tutor-Created Resources

 We've compiled a collection of [**Tutor-Created Resources**](../tutorcreatedresources) that you might find useful for additional explanations and examples.
+The resources include videos, slideshows, reference sheets, and more.
 Feel free to have a look around!

 ### Python Extra Practice